dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 Following indexing we do scan-static cell refinement::

-  dials.refine indexed.expt indexed.refl scan_varying=false outlier.algorithm=tukey use_all_reflections=true
+  dials.refine indexed.expt indexed.refl scan_varying=false outlier.algorithm=tukey

 Outlier rejection was switched on in an attempt to avoid any zingers or other errant spots from affecting our refined cells.
 Without analysing the data closer